 Machine Learning And Neural Networks

-JavaScript is used for training and deploying machine learning models using TensorFlow.
-TensorFlow helps you with:
+While many wonder, “What can I use JavaScript for?” major companies use it for training and deploying machine learning models with TensorFlow.
+TensorFlow can help with:

 Automatically Find Bugs

-JavaScript is also used to automatically find bugs in code.
+Test automation is another area of applications for JavaScript.
 AI libraries, such as DeepBugs, use static code analysis to find potential bugs.
-DeepBugs uses name-based bug detection and you can deploy it to find bugs in JavaScript codebases of any size.
+DeepBugs uses name-based bug detection, and you can deploy it to find bugs in JavaScript codebases of any size.

 Fuzz testing is another powerful AI-powered bug detection method where developers input random data into a program to see how it behaves.
 Node-fuzz is a popular node module to perform fuzz-testing, which is used by Google and Facebook.